PathangeNandini/Ecommerce/README.md

 ## 🔐 Authentication Flow

-1. User registers or logs in
+1. User registers with name, email, password, and role
 2. Password is hashed using bcrypt before storage
 3. Backend generates a signed JWT token on success
-4. Frontend stores the token and attaches it to all protected requests
+4. Frontend stores the token and attaches it to all protected requests via Axios interceptor
-5. `verifyToken` middleware validates the token before granting access
+5. `verifyToken` middleware validates the token before granting access to protected routes
+6. Each role is redirected to its own dashboard after login

 ---